 Down below, the mold begins to expand outwards, searching the devastated landscape for other sources of food.
 Recognizing the potential scale of destruction, Charuka finally resolves to work with Nausicaä to save his people from an impending catastrophe.

-Letting go of Hatred and Revenge
+Letting Go of Hatred and Revenge

 In the midst of the destruction of the Torumekian fleet, Kushana’s backstory and primary motivation are revealed: She seeks revenge on those in the royal family who drove her mother mad.
 For me, this quiet and minimalistic flashback sequence, contrasted against the wild and chaotic backdrop of war, provides one of the most gripping moments in the saga.
-Huddled in a trench with her regiment, Kushana arrives at the end of her journey for revenge.
+Huddled in a trench with her regiment, Kushana arrives at the end of her journey.
 She witnesses the demise of her brother and is surprised by its ease and senselessness.
 It is what she hoped for, but not at all what she imagined it would be.
 She not only realizes that his death will not bring back her mother’s sanity, but the deed actually grants her little satisfaction or reprieve:

 I was completely empty… I was oblivious to the terrible scene before me, except for the overwhelming sadness of the warmth of my men’s bodies.
 Suddenly I found myself doing just as Nausicaa had said.
 She said that if you cast aside your hatred and fear, the insects will not attack.
 (Vol. 2, Hardcover Edition, p.
 50)